Top 10 Essential Business Insurance Policies Every Small Startup Needs in 2026 (Before Disaster Hits)

 - Tax‑efficient health tools, as we discuss in HSA and FSA accounts.

-Remember, the young dog in you needs to take care of the old dog you become later, and health insurance is one of the simplest levers you control.
+The young dog in you needs to take care of the old dog you become later, and health insurance is one of the simplest levers you control.

 10. Commercial Auto And Non‑Owned Auto: When Vehicles Enter The Picture